-Since 1988, the Society has been presenting Tertiary Bursaries to eligible children of Ithacan heritage who have successfully completed the Victorian Certificate of Education (VCE).
+Since 1988, the Society has been presenting VCE Awards to eligible children of Ithacan heritage who have successfully completed the Victorian Certificate of Education (VCE).
 This initiative, which recognises the achievement of young Ithacans and aims to support their future endeavours, was proposed by Panoyiannis Raftopoulos, a former Executive Committee member, at an Annual General Meeting in 1987.

 VCE Bursaries currently available:

-- The Panoyianni Raftopoulos VCE Bursaries – there are two $1000 bursaries, plus a gift, for the two students with the highest ATAR.
+- The Panoyianni Raftopoulos VCE Awards – there are two $1500 bursaries for the two students.

-- The Ithacan Philanthropic Society VCE Bursaries valued at $300 each, plus a gift, – an unlimited number is available
+- The Ithacan Philanthropic Society VCE Awards valued at $500 each – an unlimited number is available

 The applicant must have completed their VCE in the year prior to the award of the bursary.